davidtjones/TSD/README.md

 pip install git+https://github.com/davidtjones/TSD.git
 ```

-## Usage
-There are three main classes included with this repo:

-### Text Spotting Dataset (TSDataset) & Text Spotting Element (TSElement)
-These are mostly convenient classes that make it easier to quickly build flexible dataset containers from any dataset.
-My use case here is to have automated setup and construction of datasets from open source datasets without needing to tell users specific instructions on how to unpack a massive dataset like HierText.

 ### TextAnnotation
 `TextAnnotation` is a base class that can be easily extended to support other annotation formats.
 This library includes several formats already.
 Of particular note is that TextAnnotation includes a class level conversion registry.
 Subclasses can be registered like so:
 ```